 Tradewind offers schedule flights from San Juan, Puerto Rico.

-- Operating 4 days per week, Fridays – Mondays
+- Then 4 days per week, Fridays – Mondays, January 6th – April 13

 - Tickets starting at $195 plus taxes and fees

 Tradewind Shuttle scheduled flights are available to Anguilla from San Juan (SJU):

 Private Charter flights are available to Anguilla from San Juan and Antigua in our local fleet of Pilatus PC-12s and from the U.S. in our fleet of Citation Jets:

 Getting to Anguilla

 Just 17 miles long and 3 miles wide, the island of Anguilla is a relative sand-spit, lying flat in the Caribbean Sea between St. Martin and St. Barths.
 As a result, it offers some of the most gorgeous white sand beaches and aquamarine waters in all of the Caribbean.
 Shoal Bay East is particularly stunning with powder soft sand and varying shades of turquoise water.
 While Meads Bay features a string of tantalizing beachside cafes and bars, like Straw Hat, handedly luring beachcombers away from their beach walks.
 With the Greg Norman-designed golf course now being run by CuisinArt Hotel and a Jack Nicklaus course in the works, golfers can happily add Anguilla to their roster.
 Scuba and snorkeling enthusiasts will appreciate the clear waters and abundant underwater life.